Sz-Daniel/firstchapter/README.md

 Currently, my main focus is on the PHP language and the application of learned functionalities such as MySQL, CRUD, Login, and Routes, MVC.
 Once I exhaust my knowledge in this language, I plan to continue with JavaScript, refactor functions, and, if possible, manually format using Bootstrap at the very end.

+### Git project build up

+I use it based on this, I don't have much experience with Docker yet, for now.

+- Download and install Docker from https://www.docker.com/products/docker-desktop/
+- Check if it runs properly.
+There might be an issue with the WSL version; in my experience, if it's not correct, it will prompt you where to download it from.
+- Once the program is running properly, start the IDE and clone the repository.
+- From the main folder, type docker-compose up.
+- Hope it works :)

 ### Long-term plan:

 Once I completely finish this 'chapter,' I will create an entirely different project with an active API source.